kevinushey/blog/_posts/2015-01-24-understanding-data-frame-subsetting.md

 What about performance?
 Surprisingly, there is nothing really egregiously bad -- the main culprit is the use of temporaries, alongside many calls to `[`.
+Instead, there is just a lot of awkward error handling, alongside some somewhat questionable methodology for performing the subsetting.
-However, given that this is implemented as a primitive (and `R` has gotten better about performing shallow copies when appropriate) there aren't too many needless allocations.
+However, given that this is
+implemented as a primitive (and `R` has gotten better about performing shallow copies when appropriate) there aren't too many needless allocations.
+And, it's fairly easy to imagine this having evolved over `R`'s lifetime to something that was once cute and tidy to something that has had to handle all version of `data.frame` as it evolved, so let's not be too harsh.

-That said, there's nothing stopping us from implementing the same functionality in `Rcpp`.
+That said, there's nothing stopping us from implementing the same functionality in a much more sane manner, so let's try doing this ourselves in `Rcpp`.
 Of course, having the same amount of flexibility will be tough, but let's see what we get specifically for an integer-integer subsetting case.
 One could imagine implementing similar functionality for